vine-comment/vine/README.md

 * https://github.com/ bugs... the script couldn't work via https. maybe we need a https scripts
 * iframe will load this plugin, it may be an unwanted action
 * timezone is not correct.. now it's utc. we should display it as viewers' time.
 Or it should be showed like youtube?
-* some plugin(js) doesn't work when loading wellaway
+* some plugin(js) doesn't work when loading wellaway.
+Solution(?): http://api.jquery.com/jQuery.noConflict/

 ####BUG-FIXED